tangcongyuan/DjangoOnAWS/README.md

   ssl_certificate_key /etc/letsencrypt/live/tangcongyuan.com/privkey.pem;
   ```

+  So if the above Nginx config file is the most updated one, just sit back and look pretty!

 * Using a strong Diffie-Hellman group...
 Or not!

+  This is not implemented in my server, so please don't attack me with [Logjam](https://en.wikipedia.org/wiki/Logjam_(computer_security)).

 ## Working with Django Rest Framework
 ### Future work.